 They start talking about each and every job they had, and they do so in great detail.
 It’s a clear sign that they do not listen carefully, that they do not speak to the point.
 A good secretary can not afford something like that in her job.
 She should be an excellent listener.

-While answering a question like “Say something about you in one sentence.”, “Tell me a little about your working experience,”, or “Name three abilities that characterize you.”, it is important to do only what they really want you to do.
-That means, describe yourself in one sentence, not more.
-Use only three adjectives.
-Not more, not less.
-Talk a little about your experience, do not go through your entire resume… Show them that you can understand the orders and speak to the point.
-Good secretary has this ability and you need to present yourself as one in order to have a chance to succeed.
+While answering questions such as “Say something about you in one sentence.”, “Tell me a little about your working experience,”, or “Name three abilities that characterize you.”, it is important to do only what they really ask you to do.

 Focus on important things

-Many secretaries have a tendency to speak about their former bosses, when asked about their previous working experience.
-They often complain, reveal a lot of information and talk about reasons why they left each job.
-However, this is the worst thing you can do!
+Some secretaries tend to speak about their former bosses, complaining, revealing information (sometimes confidential), referring to reasons why they left their last job.
+However, this is the worst thing you can do.

-The last thing they desire for is to hire a secretary who is going to talk bad about a company or a boss everywhere she goes… If you decide to talk about your previous bosses in an interview (or if you are asked to do so), you should talk in positive matters only.
-Talk good about them, that is what interviewers expect from a suitable personality for the job.
+If you decide to talk about your previous bosses in an interview (or if you are asked to do so), you should talk nicely about them.